jeanlopezxyz/cncf-certification-hub/README.md

 ### GitHub Pages

-The project is configured for automatic deployment to GitHub Pages.
+The project is configured for automatic deployment to GitHub Pages:

 1. Push to `main` branch
 2. GitHub Actions automatically builds and deploys